 Before using any solution to clean the tile, check the manufacturer's warning label to ensure the safety of the product.
-Apply test patches of the solution in an inconspicuous place to determine product suitability.
+If there is any doubt, apply several test patches of the solution in an inconspicuous place to determine product suitability.